 This type of collision occurs when one vehicle strikes a glancing blow against the side of another vehicle.
 Side-swipe collisions happen frequently when a driver over-reacts to an impending traffic hazard or collision and swerves into an adjoining lane, striking a vehicle in that lane.
 The impact of a side-swipe can cause the driver who is hit to lose control of the vehicle and hit other cars.

 When a driver runs into the vehicle ahead, a rear-end collision has occurred.
 This happens frequently when drivers are tailgating, speeding, or distracted.
 Rear-end collisions often cause whiplash, an injury to the soft tissue in the neck, as well as back injuries.
 Whiplash often has long-term consequences for the victim, but it is not the only injury caused by rear-end collisions.
 This type of accident can cause serious and catastrophic injuries, including traumatic brain injuries (TBI) , or even death.

 Also known as “T-bone collisions,” this type of accident can cause serious injuries to the occupant on the side where the vehicle is hit.
 Unless the vehicle is equipped with side air bags, there is only the car door to protect the occupant from the impact of the crash.
 Side impact collisions frequently occur in intersections, when drivers run lights or stop signs or fail to yield the right-of-way.

-If you have been injured in a car accident caused by someone else’s careless or reckless driving, take advantage of Kendall Law Firm’s offer of a free case evaluation with no strings attached.
+If you have been injured in a car accident in Charlottesville caused by someone else’s careless or reckless driving, take advantage of Kendall Law Firm’s offer of a free case evaluation with no strings attached.
 We can provide a clear and straightforward assessment of your case and what damages you may be entitled to claim.